-As of Nextcloud 5 the internal user name and a visible display name are separated.
+The internal user name and a visible display name are separated.
 This is not the case for group names, yet, i.e. a group name cannot be altered.

 That means that your LDAP configuration should be good and ready before putting it into production.
 The mapping tables are filled early, but as long as you are testing, you can empty the tables any time.
 Do not do this in production.